thomshaw92/dicom2nifti/README.rst

 Try avoiding "Implicit VR Endian" if possible as this makes converting non anatomical (i.e. DTI, fMRI, ...) much more difficult.

-There is some vendor specific support, more specifically for DTI and fMRI
+There is some vendor specific support, more specifically for 4D imaging like fMRI and DTI/DKI

 GE MR
 ^^^^^^
 Anatomical data should all be support.
-Both DTI(and similar) and fMRI(and similar) are supported.
+4D images like fMRI and DTI/DKI are supported.

 Siemens MR
 ^^^^^^^^^^^
 Anatomical data should all be support.
-Both DTI(and similar) and fMRI(and similar) are supported.
+4D images like fMRI and DTI/DKI are supported.

 Philips MR
 ^^^^^^^^^^^
-For classical dicom files dicom2nifti support anatomical, DTI(and similar) and fMRI(and similar).
+For classic dicom files dicom2nifti support anatomical.
+For classic dicom files 4D images like fMRI and DTI/DKI are supported.

 For "Philips Enhanced Dicom" there is no support for "Implicit VR Endian" transfer syntax.
-For the others we support anatomical, DTI(and similar) and fMRI(and similar).
+For the others we support anatomical and 4D images like fMRI and DTI/DKI.

 ------------------
  Unsupported data